Hydrodynamic limit of Robinson-Schensted-Knuth algorithm: The main result

 We define the function $z:\{1, 2, \ldots m'\}\cup\{m'+1, n'+\frac{1}{2}\}\to [0,1]$ that assigns to a number $j\in\{1, 2, \ldots, m'\}$, the $j$-th smallest number among $X'_1, X'_2, \ldots, X'_{m'}$ and additionally $z\left(m'+1\right)=w$ and $z\left(n'+\frac{1}{2}\right)=\frac{z\left(n'\right)+z\left(n'+1\right)}{2}$.

 From the property of the random increasing sequence with the uniform distribution (\cref{incseq}) we have:

 where $\{z(j)\}_{j=1}^{m'}$ is a random increasing sequence with the uniform distribution on the interval $[0,w]$ and $\Pi$ is a random permutation of range $m'$ with the uniform distribution.
 The function $z$ acts pointwise on every element of the permutation $\Pi$.
 Similarly, the function $z$ acts on the insertion tableau by acting on each box individually.
-Since the function $z$ is increasing, it changes the numbers in the insertion tableau pointwise by acting on the input of the RSK algorithm.
+The function $z$ by acting on the input of the RSK algorithm changes pointwise the numbers in the insertion tableau, since the function $z$ is increasing.
+Then

 We denote the inverse permutation to $\Pi$ by $\Pi^{-1}=\Big(\Pi^{-1}_1, \ldots, \Pi^{-1}_{m'}\Big)$ and we define the permutation as a natural extension of the permutation $\Pi$.
 Then $\Pi\strzalka^{-1}=\Big(\Pi\strzalka^{-1}_1, \ldots, \Pi\strzalka^{-1}_{m'+1}\Big)$ where